-- linux: Available when running on Linux.

-- unix: Available when running on OSX or Linux.

-- win: Available when running on Win.
+- linux: Available when running on Linux. - unix: Available when running on OSX or Linux. - win: Available when running on Win. - conda: Version of conda that is being used for solving.

 Other virtual packages will be added in future conda releases.
 These are denoted by a leading double-underscore in the package name.